Design - Terms and Conditions

 (a) the amount which the Supplier is entitled to be paid under the Contract for Services provided up to and including the date of termination; and

-(b) if the termination is due to the act, default or omission of the Principal, the amount of any other costs which the Supplier demonstrates it has reasonably incurred prior to the termination in the expectation of completing its obligations under the Contract.
+(b) if the termination is due to the act, default or omission of the Principal, the amount of any other costs which the Supplier incurs prior to the date of termination in the expectation of completing its obligations under the Contract.

-21.2 (Project IP) Project IP vests in the Supplier and the Supplier grants the Principal a revocable, royalty free, non-exclusive, non-transferable licence to use the Supplier’s Project IP for any purpose for which the Services are provided.
+24.2 (Project IP) Project IP vests in the Supplier upon creation and is the exclusive property of the Supplier.
+The Supplier grants the Principal a revocable, royalty free, non-exclusive, non-transferable licence to use the Supplier’s Project IP for any purpose for which the Services are provided.
+To the extent (if any) that Intellectual Property Rights in the Project IP does not vest in the Supplier, the Principal assigns all right, title and interest in the Project IP to the Supplier.